ten-protocol/go-ten/design/fast_finality.md

 ## Assumptions

 * There is a single aggregator that is also the genesis node.
-This node assumes the role of sequencer
+This node is known as the *sequencer*
+* The enclave has a start-up delay that exceeds the production time for light batches (see below)

 ## Constraints

 * Rollups are only published to the L1 every `x` blocks, where `x` >> 1
+* It must be possible to produce light batches (see below) at a higher frequency than L1 blocks

 ## Design